andrewcbancroft/andrewcbancroft-blog/content/blog/ios-development/iap/receipt-validation-verifying-a-receipt-signature-in-swift.md

 ---
 title: Receipt Validation – Verifying a Receipt Signature in Swift
+description: "The aim of this guide is to help you take a look inside the PKCS #7 container, and verify the presence and authenticity of the signature on the receipt."
 author: Andrew
 type: blog
 date: 2017-07-16T21:43:21+00:00
+lastmod: 2019-06-27T00:00:00+00:00
 url: /2017/07/16/receipt-validation-verifying-a-receipt-signature-in-swift/
 dsq_thread_id:
   - "5993480377"